kpatpatt/p8105_final/team_reg_and_proposal.md

 known about the general distribution of fast-food chains in the US.
-Spatial access to convenience stores from schools in low and high-income neighborhoods, and dietary quality have been explored 4–6 In cities like New York there seems to be a new chain on every corner of the city.
-They provide quick and cheap food options, along with fast food chains, could be the only option for many communities.
+Spatial access to convenience stores from schools in low and high-income neighborhoods, and dietary quality have been explored 4–6 In cities like New York, there seems to be a new chain on every corner of the city.
+They provide quick and cheap food options, alongside fast food chains, which could be the only option for many communities.

-Convenience stores and others alike are know to sell food products high in fats, sugars, and salts.7 The presence of convenience stores have been associated higher BMI, higher obesity, and increased hypertension.8,9 Residents of color living in rural, low-income neighborhoods have inadequate access to supermarkets, chain grocery stores, and diversity in food products.10 We are motivated by these
+Convenience stores and others alike are known to sell food products high in fats, sugars, and salts.7 The presence of convenience stores has is associated with higher BMI, higher obesity, and increased hypertension.8,9 Residents of color living in rural, low-income neighborhoods have inadequate access to supermarkets, chain grocery stores, and diversity in food products.10 We are motivated by these